-Dreamweaver CS5.5 review
+Dreamweaver CS5.5 full review

 Dreamweaver, the flagship web authoring tool that Adobe acquired from Macromedia in the same buyout that netted it Flash, is a mature application.
 In Dreamweaver CS5.5 there is welcome enhanced support for the most current versions of HTML and CSS.
 The adoption of HTML5 elements in current browsers is accelerating, bringing rich media capability to the web without plug-ins.
 CSS 3 is important, with drawing and animation features missing from previous versions.
 CS5.5 offers HTML5 support and live previews using the latest version of Webkit – the rendering engine that drives both Google Chrome and Safari.